-There were no significant changes in our accounting policies during the current period except for the adoption of FSP Emerging Issues Task Force (EITF) 03-6-1 "Determining Whether Instruments Granted in Share-Based Payment Transactions are Participating Securities," as further discussed below.
-For a description of our significant accounting policies, refer to Note 2 of Notes to Consolidated Financial Statements of Comfort Systems included in the Form 10-K.
+There were no significant changes in accounting policies of the company during the current period.
+For a description of the significant accounting policies of the company, refer to Note 2 of Notes to Consolidated Financial Statements of Comfort Systems in the Form 10-K.